dev-academy-programme/plug-resources/segments/challenges/free-money-solution.md

 ```

 _This_ is really amazing.
 All of that complicated code from before doing the hashing and proofing and packaging; condensed down into a tight little function.
 The `broadcast_transform()` method does it all for us!

- Use this as a template to re-write the `transaction.py` file too.
-It will mostly be the same as in this example.

 ---